Vol – 70cl

 Rich and fruity – Victoria plums, greengages, perhaps dried orange peel – with some butterscotch or rum toffee and a thread of smoke behind.
 The smoke soon advances into the foreground and the toffee note is joined by a light mintiness.
 With water maritime characteristics emerge – dry boat varnish, edible seaweed.
 Still sweet; now with notes of iodine and the smokiness of an un-struck match.

 Full.
 Pleasant, smooth.

 Sweet in front, then more assertive, with a whiff of smoke.
 The overall effect is warming.
 The development is towards smoke, coal-tar and toffee.

 Medium length.
 Talisker’s characteristic chilli ‘catch’ in the finish is subtly present in the aftertaste.

-The finish is full of oak wood, vanilla and apples.
+The finish is full of peat and fruit and lingers on spice.

 Fruit and flowers glide through the nostrils, enveloping the nose in an elegant blanket that is both sweet and rough.
 Magnolia and almonds intertwine with pear, pineapple, dried apricot, strudel and brown sugar, with an underlying vein of varnish.
 Very mineral and taut on the length.
 Austere.